Welcome to the Alexander Technique Center at Cambridge

 About the Director:

 For the past 40 years, Tommy Thompson has taught the Alexander Technique to professional and Olympic athletes, dressage riders, scientists, physicians, corporate and university professionals, high school teachers, university presidents, musicians, dancers, actors, children, and the disabled.
-He has given close to 400 workshops, seminars and lectures for Alexander teachers, trainees and the general public in 14 countries.
+He has given over 400 workshops, seminars and lectures for Alexander teachers, trainees and the general public in 14 countries.
 Tommy is on the faculty at Harvard University where he teaches the Technique to graduate students enrolled in the Institute for Advanced Theater Training, Harvard University/Moscow Art Theater and the American Repertory Theater.
 Read Tommy’s full bio.